Religion in India: Communalism

 Communalism has played a key role in shaping the religious history of modern India.
 After Indian independence in 1947, India was partitioned along religious lines into two states—the Muslim-majority Dominion of Pakistan (comprising what is now the Islamic Republic of Pakistan and the People's Republic of Bangladesh) and the Hindu-majority Union of India (later the Republic of India).
-The partition led to rioting amongst Hindus, Muslims, and Sikhs in Punjab, Bengal, Delhi, and other parts of India; 500,000 died as a result of the violence.
+The partition led to rioting among Hindus, Muslims, and Sikhs in Punjab, Bengal, Delhi, and other parts of India; 500,000 died as a result of the violence.
 The twelve million refugees that moved between the newly founded nations of India and Pakistan composed one of the largest mass migrations in modern history.
 Since its independence, India has periodically witnessed large-scale violence sparked by underlying tensions between sections of its majority Hindu and minority Muslim communities.
-The Republic of India is secular; the Indian government recognizes no official religion.
+The Republic of India is secular; the Indian government recognises no official religion.